-Wide Ranging Changes to Whistle-blowing Laws Imminent
+Wide Ranging Changes to Whistle-blowing Laws now in Force

 The 2014 Act, it will be recalled, provides protection against penalisation for workers who raise allegations of relevant wrongdoing within their organisation and indeed the Act expands upon and refines these concepts, giving non-exhaustive examples of what will amount to such penalisation.
 Our briefing outlines the key changes which will be most immediately of relevance to employers.

-The new obligations will require all private sector organisations with 250 or more employees to establish formal procedures for the making of protected disclosures, although it will eventually apply (from 17 December 2023) to organisations with between 50 and 249 employees.
+The new obligations require all private sector organisations with 250 or more employees to establish formal procedures for the making of protected disclosures, although it will eventually apply (from 17 December 2023) to organisations with between 50 and 249 employees.
 Certain employers, including those in the public sector and certain financial services firms, regardless of size, must comply with the obligations contained in the Act.

-The new protections will have broad application, covering current and former employees and contractors, job applicants, volunteers, board members, shareholders and members of administrative, management or supervisory bodies, including non-executive members.
+The new protections have broad application, covering current and former employees and contractors, job applicants, volunteers, board members, shareholders and members of administrative, management or supervisory bodies, including non-executive members.
 The Act clarifies that there is no obligation on employers to follow up on anonymous reports.

 The Act provides that matters concerning ‘interpersonal grievances exclusively affecting a reporting person’ are not relevant wrongdoings which qualify for protection.
 This provision was not further expanded upon to limit protection to instances where the public interest is engaged despite the Supreme Court having recently noted what it considered an anomaly where the 2014 Act could provide protection for purely personal grievances.
 Given that the scope for inventiveness here was curtailed by our obligations under EU law, it seems that workers whose personal grievances in some, if even tangential, way affect others within or outside the organisation, will qualify for protection under the terms of the Act notwithstanding this provision.